Beetleee/Pewlett_Hackard_Analysis/README.md

 ### Overview of Analysis:
 In this analysis, Bobby needs to determine the number of retirees per title in the company, and identify the ones who are eligible to participate in a mentorship program.
 ### Results:
--	A large proportion of employees could retire at anytime.
+-	A large proportion of employees could retire at anytime!
+HP needs to prepare...
 -	Job title breakdowns include:

 - 32,452 Staff